dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ---

-# Add a device compliance policy for Android work profile devices in Intune
+# Add a device compliance policy for Android Enterprise devices in Intune

 Device compliance policies are a key feature when using Intune to protect your organization's resources.
 In Intune, you can create rules and settings that devices must meet to be considered compliant, such as a password length.
 If the device isn't compliant, you can then block access to data and resources using [conditional access](conditional-access.md).